marc905/Getting_Cleaning_Data/README.md

 3) Uses descriptive activity names to name the activities in the data set
 4) Appropriately labels the data set with descriptive variable names.
 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Methodology
+1) All files are downloaded manually to a working directory and unzipped.
+The user then sets their working directory to match.
+2) Script will then read in the column names for the data set (features.txt) and each of the relevant files from the train and test folders.
+3) Test and training data is merged via rbind